A Day on Skates

 A Day on Skates: The Story of a Dutch Picnic is a children's novel by Hilda van Stockum.
 The novel, illustrated by the author, was first published in 1934 and was a Newbery Honor recipient in 1935.
 The foreword is by Edna St. Vincent Millay.

 When winter finally brings snow and ice to their Frisian village, nine-year-old twins Evert and Afke and their classmates are delighted when their teacher announces that the class is going on an all-day ice skating picnic.

-A public domain online edition of A Day on Skates: The Story of a Dutch Picnic, a 1935 Newbery Honor Book, is available at A Celebration of Women Writers.